 With the year about to end, it’s a good idea to ensure you’re getting your money’s worth however you can.
 And from the healthcare side, that may mean using your funds before they expire.
-Much like those amazing coupons for 50% off your total purchase, some health plans can save you hundreds of dollars.
-But only if you use those funds from your healthcare plans.
-The two we are talking about (which you may have) are HSAs and FSAs.
+Much like those amazing coupons for 50% off your total purchase, some health plans can save you hundreds of dollars – but only if you use those funds from your healthcare plans.
+The two we are talking about (which you may have) are an HSA and FSA.
 Both of which can be used toward your next pair of glasses.
 Lets get you up to speed.

 And how does this affect your eyewear?
 Well, after investing into your HSA, you’ll be able to put that money toward anything in our storefront from eye exams, frames with new lenses and contacts lenses – even prescription sunglasses.